EuCrabs/EuCrabs/README.md

 I'd like to became a super specialist with really good hard skills and perfect soft skills.

-Building a stable development process in any projects is my goil!
+Building a stable development process is my uphold the goal!

 <!---
 EuCrabs/EuCrabs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.